Rasoir-genereux/Rasoir-genereux/README.md

 - 👋 Hi, I’m @Rasoir-genereux
-- 👀 I’m interested in creating web sites
+- 👀 I’m have interests for programming and data.
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning SQL, R and Python
-- 💞️ I’m looking to pratice my knowledges
+- 💞️ My goal is to get better at theses programming languages
 - 📫 How to reach me kevintonou@icloud.com

 <!---